Sky Tonight

 39 Laetitia will be visible until June, 6, when it will move too close to the Sun.
 During this time, its proximity to the Sun will cause it to disappear from the night sky, making it unobservable for a while.

-Laetitia Visibility Timetable on February 19
+Laetitia Visibility on March 11

 Laetitia Rise and Set Timetable